Table of Contents

 You can also use online search portals to search for a federal inmate and get a report including their entire criminal history, all charges, offenses, sentences, and other jail stays.

-Federal Prison Records & History
+Federal Prison Inmate Search & History

 Before 1891, federal prisons existed but operated autonomously without any government involvement.
 Then the Three Prisons Act in 1891 changed that, and the federal government opened three prisons and self-managed them.
 Before 1907 the Justice Department’s General Agent handled all federal prison matters.
 Once abolished, the new Office of the Superintendent of Prisons and Prisoners took over in the 1920s.
 This entity eventually evolved into the Bureau of Prisons (BOP) around 1930.